Last Revised: May 2, 2014

 a.
 The member will notify the President via e-mail at least 24 hours in advance of the absence.

 b.
-The individual will notify the Sergeant-at-Arms via e-mail of any reports to be given or proxy votes, when applicable, at least 24 hours in advance of the absence.
+The individual will notify the Sergeant-At-Arms via e-mail of any reports to be given or proxy votes, when applicable, at least 24 hours in advance of the absence.

-3. Shall serve on at least two external University Committees which will meet at the
+3. Shall serve on at least two external University Committees which will meet at the committee chair's discretion.

 4. Shall submit a regular report to the SGA President and SGA voting body on matters discussed and meetings attended related to SGA.